core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Group Communication for CoAP {{I-D.ietf-core-groupcomm-bis}} provides the necessary background for multicast-based CoAP communication, with particular reference to low-power and lossy networks (LLNs) and resource constrained environments.
 The interested reader is encouraged to first read {{I-D.ietf-core-groupcomm-bis}} to understand the non-security related details.
 This section discusses a number of use cases that benefit from secure group communication, and refers to the three types of groups from {{sec-requirements}}.
 Specific security requirements for these use cases are discussed in {{sec-requirements}}.

 * Lighting control: consider a building equipped with IP-connected lighting devices, switches, and border routers.
 The lighting devices acting as servers are organized into application groups and CoAP groups, according to their physical location in the building.
 For instance, lighting devices in a room or corridor can be configured as members of a single application group and corresponding CoAP group.
 Those lighting devices together with the switches acting as clients in the same room or corridor can be configured as members of the corresponding security group.
 Switches are then used to control the lighting devices by sending on/off/dimming commands to all lighting devices in the CoAP group, while border routers connected to an IP network backbone (which is also multicast-enabled) can be used to interconnect routers in the building.
-Consequently, this would also enable logical groups to be formed even if devices with a role in the lighting application may be physically in different subnets (e.g. on wired and wireless networks).
+Consequently, this would also enable logical groups to be formed even if devices with a role in the lighting application may be physically in different subnets (e.g., on wired and wireless networks).
 Connectivity between lighting devices may be realized, for instance, by means of IPv6 and (border) routers supporting 6LoWPAN {{RFC4944}}{{RFC6282}}.
-Group communication enables synchronous operation of a set of connected lights, ensuring that the light preset (e.g. dimming level or color) of a large set of luminaires are changed at the same perceived time.
+Group communication enables synchronous operation of a set of connected lights, ensuring that the light preset (e.g., dimming level or color) of a large set of luminaires are changed at the same perceived time.
 This is especially useful for providing a visual synchronicity of light effects to the user.
 As a practical guideline, events within a 200 ms interval are perceived as simultaneous by humans, which is necessary to ensure in many setups.
-Devices may reply back to the switches that issue on/off/dimming commands, in order to report about the execution of the requested operation (e.g. OK, failure, error) and their current operational status.
+Devices may reply back to the switches that issue on/off/dimming commands, in order to report about the execution of the requested operation (e.g., OK, failure, error) and their current operational status.
 In a typical lighting control scenario, a single switch is the only entity responsible for sending commands to a set of lighting devices.
 In more advanced lighting control use cases, a M-to-N communication topology would be required, for instance in case multiple sensors (presence or day-light) are responsible to trigger events to a set of lighting devices.
 Especially in professional lighting scenarios, the roles of client and server are configured by the lighting commissioner, and devices strictly follow those roles.

 * Integrated building control: enabling Building Automation and Control Systems (BACSs) to control multiple heating, ventilation and air-conditioning units to predefined presets.
-Controlled units can be organized into application groups and CoAP groups in order to reflect their physical position in the building, e.g. devices in the same room can be configured as members of a single application group and corresponding CoAP group.
+Controlled units can be organized into application groups and CoAP groups in order to reflect their physical position in the building, e.g., devices in the same room can be configured as members of a single application group and corresponding CoAP group.
 As a practical guideline, events within intervals of seconds are typically acceptable.
-Controlled units are expected to possibly reply back to the BACS issuing control commands, in order to report about the execution of the requested operation (e.g. OK, failure, error) and their current operational status.
+Controlled units are expected to possibly reply back to the BACS issuing control commands, in order to report about the execution of the requested operation (e.g., OK, failure, error) and their current operational status.

 * Software and firmware updates: software and firmware updates often comprise quite a large amount of data.
 This can overload a Low-power and Lossy Network (LLN) that is otherwise typically used to deal with only small amounts of data, on an infrequent base.
 Rather than sending software and firmware updates as unicast messages to each individual device, multicasting such updated data to a larger set of devices at once displays a number of benefits.
 For instance, it can significantly reduce the network load and decrease the overall time latency for propagating this data to all devices.
 Even if the complete whole update process itself is secured, securing the individual messages is important, in case updates consist of relatively large amounts of data.
 In fact, checking individual received data piecemeal for tampering avoids that devices store large amounts of partially corrupted data and that they detect tampering hereof only after all data has been received.
-Devices receiving software and firmware updates are expected to possibly reply back, in order to provide a feedback about the execution of the update operation (e.g. OK, failure, error) and their current operational status.
+Devices receiving software and firmware updates are expected to possibly reply back, in order to provide a feedback about the execution of the update operation (e.g., OK, failure, error) and their current operational status.

 * Parameter and configuration update: by means of multicast communication, it is possible to update the settings of a set of similar devices, both simultaneously and efficiently.
 Possible parameters are related, for instance, to network load management or network access controls.
-Devices receiving parameter and configuration updates are expected to possibly reply back, to provide a feedback about the execution of the update operation (e.g. OK, failure, error) and their current operational status.
+Devices receiving parameter and configuration updates are expected to possibly reply back, to provide a feedback about the execution of the update operation (e.g., OK, failure, error) and their current operational status.

 * Commissioning of Low-power and Lossy Network (LLN) systems: a commissioning device is responsible for querying all devices in the local network or a selected subset of them, in order to discover their presence, and be aware of their capabilities, default configuration, and operating conditions.
 Queried devices displaying similarities in their capabilities and features, or sharing a common physical location can be configured as members of a single application group and corresponding CoAP group.
 Queried devices are expected to reply back to the commissioning device, in order to notify their presence, and provide the requested information and their current operational status.

-* Emergency multicast: a particular emergency related information (e.g. natural disaster) is generated and multicast by an emergency notifier, and relayed to multiple devices.
+* Emergency multicast: a particular emergency related information (e.g., natural disaster) is generated and multicast by an emergency notifier, and relayed to multiple devices.
 The latter may reply back to the emergency notifier, in order to provide their feedback and local information related to the ongoing emergency.
 This kind of setups should additionally rely on a fault tolerance multicast algorithm, such as Multicast Protocol for Low-Power and Lossy Networks (MPL).

 # Example of Group Identifier Format {#gid-ex}